FabianVald/CompetitiveProgramming-notes/README.md

 # CompetitiveProgramming-notes
 CIPC 2024 Resume

-ResumE, notes and codes based on the content of CIPC 2024 Concepción, Chile.
+Resume, notes and codes based on the content of CIPC 2024 Concepción, Chile.

 __Algorithms__ : Tree and Search algorithms on c++ language.